sruti25/Inventory_Parser/README.md

 3. So this are the classes we need: the parent fileReader class, child classes like fileReaderForCSV (which parses the CSV files); fileReaderForXML (which parses the XML files); fileReaderForTabDelimited (which parses the tab delimited files) etc. All these 3 classes will inherit the fileReader Class.
 We also need a main class which will be the entry point of our app.

+    IMPLEMENTATION DETAIL:
+      the fileReader class will have the following fields, the productId and pdtQuantity.
+We will have a BufferedReader class which will read the lines of a particular file.
+We will read each line of the file one by one.
+Now here we will have a function say called parseSpecificFileType.
+This function will be overriden and implemented in the child fileReaderForCSV classes.
+For csv type files, we will delimit by ",".
+For other specific file types, we will delimit accordingly and apply the appropriate logic.